 - Location: 216 O St, Sacramento, CA 95814

-First, the building itself is a fantastic spot to see, one side is completely modern and sleek while the other side is an old mansion that was donated to the city decades ago.
-It is awesome to see this juxtaposition of the old and the modern and just that alone was a win for me.
+First, the building itself is cool to see; one side is entirely modern and sleek while the other side is an old mansion that was donated to the city decades ago by the Crocker family.
+It is fantastic to see this juxtaposition of the old and the modern, and just that alone was a win for me.

 After paying my fee and receiving a map I set out to explore, here are some of the spots I enjoyed.

 When I walked in, I saw this picture and was like, “I could take that photo!”
 Only then did I get closer and realize it was not a photo but a painting.
 I was blown away because it was massive and incredibly realistic.

 From here, I headed up to the third floor as I was told this is the floor I would like the most.
 I admit, there was a ton of crazy stuff to see up here, and I enjoyed it very much.

 I saw a blue rubber tube-like Christmas Tree in one area.

 I saw a fantastic painting of an old mans face in the water, which is called Portrait of My Father by Stephen J. Kaltenbach.

 I saw a recreation of the hot dog stand that used to be in LA.

 I saw a beautiful painting of Yosemite Valley, which was unique because there is no road in the painting.
 I can’t even imagine seeing that area before there was a road, it must have been mind-blowing.
 This painting is called the Great Canyon of the Sierra by Thomas Hill.

 From here, I headed into the old house part of the museum, and it immediately became my favorite.
 This former mansion was so lavish and beautiful that every room was better than the last.
 The great hall with its hole in the floor is both fascinating from the third floor and the second as you can see below.